-In 2016, we established two standby letters of credit in the aggregate amount of \$1,800, naming an international customer as the beneficiary.
-These letters of credit were required as a performance guarantee of our obligations under our contract with that customer and are collateralized by certificates of deposit maintained at a commercial bank.
+We established standby letters of credit in the amount of \$1,840, naming international customers as the beneficiaries.
+These letters of credit were required as a performance guarantee of our obligations under our product supply contracts with those customers and are collateralized by certificates of deposit maintained at a commercial bank.
+The standby letters of credit are recorded in restricted cash in the accompanying consolidated balance sheet.